 I recommend checking out the following whilst in Mongkok:

-Last on the day trip plan, or first if you're REALLY into cameras, should be a trip to one of the older areas of the city; Sham Shui Po.
+Last on the day trip plan, or first if you're REALLY into cameras, should be a visit to one of the oldest areas of the city; Sham Shui Po.

-Known for it's electronics and textiles street markets, this is THE place to come to find cheap camera accessories like flashes, studio reflectors, lens hoods, filters etc.
+Known for it's electronics and textiles street markets, this is the place to find cheap camera accessories like flashes, studio reflectors, lens hoods, filters etc.

 Above all, I can highly recommend just taking the time to explore around the neighbourhood of Sham Shui Po and allow yourself to get a little lost.
 It's a fascinating older part of the city much devoid of tourists, and a top spot for photography of all the old buildings and seemingly endless hanging neon signs.
 Check out Ki Lung Street which is nearby, it's a really narrow street with hundreds of hanging signs amidst the old buildings.

-Here's my list for some of the best photo spots in the city, and how to get there.
+Here's my list for some of the best and most easily assessable photo spots in the city, and how to get there.

 As I mentioned previously, this should be number one for any visit to Hong Kong, no matter how brief.

 Tsim Sha Tsui MTR station exit E. This will bring you up on Nathan Road behind the famous Peninsular Hotel.
 From there head south towards the harbour and look for the underpass to get you across the main road.